-Chitabe Lediba is owned and operated by Wilderness Safaris.
-This company runs an excellent assortment of camps and lodges across Safari Africa, not least Chitabe, sibling camp.
-With just five guest tents, Chitabe Lediba is one of the smallest camps in the Okavango Delta.
+Wilderness Chitabe Lediba is owned and operated by Wilderness.
+This company runs an excellent assortment of camps and lodges across Safari Africa, not least Wilderness Chitabe, sibling camp.
+With just five guest tents, Wilderness Chitabe Lediba is one of the smallest camps in the Okavango Delta.
 It’s also very popular, and must be booked well in advance!
-In common with Chitabe, it’s primarily a dry-season camp, so we recommend splitting your stay between one of the Chitabe camps and a wet-season property such as Kwetsani, Jacana, Tubu Tree, Little Vumbura, Kwara, or Little Kwara.
+In common with Wilderness Chitabe, it’s primarily a dry-season camp, so we recommend splitting your stay between one of the Wilderness Chitabe camps and a wet-season property such as Wilderness Kwetsani, Jacana, Tubu Tree, Little Vumbura, or Kwara.
 Rates include accommodation, all meals, all local drinks, twice-daily scheduled camp activities, park fees, and a laundry service.
 The camp is open all year round.

 ACCESS & LOCATION:

 The camp is accessed via 20 minutes’ flight from Maun to the local airstrip, followed by 30 minutes’ game drive transfer.
 It has a fabulous location on an island within the Chitabe Concession, close to a small lediba (a waterhole that was once a lagoon).